nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/cookbook/use-local-ai-models-to-privately-chat-with-google-drive.md

-# Google Drive for Desktop and LocalDocs Integration
+# Using GPT4All to Privately Chat with your Google Drive Data
+Local and Private AI Chat with your Google Drive Data

 Google Drive for Desktop allows you to sync and access your Google Drive files directly on your computer.
-By connecting it to LocalDocs, you can integrate these files into your LLM chats for private access and enhanced context.
+By connecting your synced directory to LocalDocs, you can start using GPT4All to privately chat with data stored in your Google Drive.

 ## Download Google Drive for Desktop